Endoscopic Retrograde Cholangiopancreatography

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-You may need blood tests before your procedure.
-Talk to your caregiver about these or other tests you may need.
-Write down the date, time and location for each test.
+- You may need blood tests before your procedure.
+Talk to your healthcare provider about these or other tests you may need.
+Write down the date, time, and location for each test.

 - Ask caregivers about directions for eating and drinking.